Common Name: grassy-leaved sweet flag

 Sun: Full sun to part shade

 Suggested Use: Ground Cover, Water Plant, Naturalize, Rain Garden

 Tolerate: Heavy Shade, Erosion, Wet Soil

 Easily grown in average, medium to wet soils in full sun to part shade.
-Grows well in both boggy conditions (including very shallow water) and consistently moist garden soils.
-Scorched leaf tips will occur if soils are allowed to dry out.
-Appreciates some relief from hot summer sun (e.g., afternoon shade or filtered sun) when grown in hot summer climates.
-Slowly naturalizes by spreading roots, but is not too aggressive.
-May not be reliably winter hardy in the northern areas of USDA Zone 5.
-Evergreen in warm winter climates.
+Plants perform well in both boggy conditions (including shallow standing water to 3-4” deep) and consistently moist garden soils.
+Never allow soils to dry out.
+Scorched leaf tips and withering leaves are often the first signs of drying soils.
+In water gardens, plants are typically planted in containers with water covering the crowns or in wet soils at the water’s edge.
+Plants appreciate some relief from hot summer sun (e.g., afternoon shade or filtered sun) when grown in hot summer climates such as the St. Louis area.
+Plants will slowly naturalize by spreading rhizomes, but are not considered to be invasive.
+If grown in containers sunk below the water surface, plants will not spread.
+Plants are not considered to be reliably winter hardy in the northern parts of USDA Zone 5.

 No serious insect or disease problems.
 Scorch will occur if soils are not kept consistently moist to wet.

-Mass as a golden ground cover in small areas of water gardens, along streams or ponds or in moist open woodland gardens.
-Also effective in rock gardens or border fronts or as small landscape accents as long as the soil moisture requirements can be met.
-This plant may be used in the landscape in somewhat the same situations as one might use those species of Carex which prefer sun/part shade.
+Mass as a ground cover in small areas of water gardens, along streams or ponds, bogs or in moist open woodland gardens.
+Helps control erosion on water banks.
+Also effective in rock gardens, border fronts, foundations or as small landscape accents as long as the soil moisture requirements can be met.
+This plant may be used in the landscape in somewhat the same situations as one might use those species of Carex that prefer sun/part shade.